YINI-lang/YINI-spec/mini spec.md

   - List/array (a sequence consisting of strings, numbers, or booleans)

 - Special type:
-  - NULL or blank
+  - NULL

-That are all types that are supported by MINI, the host software may cast or convert a value if the host needs another "special" type.
+Note: That are all types that are supported by MINI, any other types are left to the host software to cast or convert to after reading (or before saving) a MINI document.

 ## Key/Value Pairs
 Comes in two forms: